 - Enrolment in all the teaching units and modules and access to related educational ressources

-- Free access to library, document centers and related services
+- Access to libraries, document centers and related services

-Costs relating to accommodation, food, international travel, travel on site, visa or insurance.
+The participation fee does not include accommodation, food, international travel, travel on site, or visa costs.

-Can students receive scholarships from Community programmes for the purpose of following the Europubhealth Masters Course?
+Can students receive scholarships from EU programmes to follow the Europubhealth+ Master's Course?

-Can I work in parallel to the Europubhealth Master course ?
+Can I work while studying for the Europubhealth+ Master course ?

-Europubhealth students are allowed to work part-time during the programme as long as the mandatory minimum requirement of 90% attendance to the course is met, and providing that it is in line with the national legislation of the country(ies) concerned (e.g. visa or residence permit rules).
+Europubhealth+ students are allowed to work part-time during the programme as long as the mandatory minimum requirement of 90% attendance to the course is met, and provided that it is in line with the national legislation of the country(ies) concerned (e.g. visa or residence permit rules).

-The Erasmus+ programme does not foresee any restrictions for remunerated work outside the Master course providing that the student can still dedicate the necessary efforts to the Master Course's mandatory activities in order to complete it successfully within the agreed period.
+The Erasmus+ programme does not foresee any restrictions for remunerated work outside of the Master's course provided that the student is able to dedicate the necessary efforts to the Master's Course's mandatory activities in order to complete it successfully within the agreed period.

 Erasmus Mundus Alumni Association

-In our website you can download a welcome guide for each university in which you will find very useful information about the university, the town, the country, some useful tips to live abroad, etc.
+On the Europubhealth+ website you can consult the International Student page for each university where you will find useful information about the university, the city, the country, some useful tips on living abroad, etc.

-N.B.: In case you don't find the answer to your question in the F.A.Q. section or in the Website, please contact us through the Contact form
+N.B.: In case you don't find the answer to your question in the F.A.Q. section or on the Website, please contact us through our Contact form